avrilcoghlan/LittleBookofRBioinformatics/src/chapter11.rst

-In the above example, you looked at the litG data set of protein-protein interactions, which is a data set that comes with the "yeastExpData" R library.
+In the above example, you looked at the litG data set of protein-protein interactions, which is a data set that comes with the "yeastExpData" R package.
 But what if you want to look at a data set of protein-protein interactions that does not come from R?